Cinecittà: Future expansion

-The new strategic and ambitious plan sets an unprecedented benchmark for Cinecittà’s production capacity.
-Thanks to investments from the PNRR, the construction of five new sound stages and the complete renovation of four technologically advanced stages will be completed by June 2026.
-This expansion will increase the total number of stages from 20 to 25, boosting production capacity by 60%.
-As a result, Cinecittà will further strengthen its position as Europe's largest film studio, as Italy’s leading audiovisual production hub and one of the most advanced and versatile in the world - fully equipped to host large-scale, innovative, and internationally significant projects.
+The new strategic and ambitious plan sets an unprecedented benchmark for Cinecittà's production capacity.
+Due to Investments from the PNRR, the construction of five new sound stages and the complete renovation of four technologically advanced stages will be completed by June 2026.
+This expansion will increase the total number of stages from 20 to 25, boosting production capacity by 25%.

-Moreover, the confirmation of the 40% international tax credit - one of the most competitive in the world - further reinforces the Studios’ attractiveness for foreign productions, adding to the 2025–2029 Plan designed to enhance management efficiency, ensure long-term stability, and optimize operational costs while mitigating market risks and stabilizing revenues.
+Moreover, the confirmation of the 40% international tax credit - one of the most competitive in the world - further reinforces the Studios' attractiveness for foreign productions, adding to the 2025–2029 Plan designed to enhance management efficiency, ensure long-term stability, and optimize operational costs while mitigating market risks and stabilizing revenues.

 Cinecittà World

 In 2009 the studio announced that they intended to create a theme park.
 The movie-themed amusement park, Cinecittà World, opened in July 2014.
-The €250 million theme park is located approximately 25 km (16 mi) southwest of Cinecittà studios, on the site of a former movie studio built by Dino De Laurentiis in the 1960s.
+The €250 million theme park is located approximately 25 km southwest of Cinecittà studios, on the site of a former movie studio built by Dino De Laurentiis in the 1960s.

 Cinecittà World was designed by Dante Ferretti, a production designer who has won three Academy Awards.
 Visitors enter Cinecittà World through the jaws of the Temple of Moloch, seen in Cabiria, a silent movie filmed in Turin in 1914.
 The theme park also features a recreation of 1920s-era Manhattan as envisioned by Ferretti.

 Cinecittà World expects to have 1.5 million visitors annually.
 Expansion plans for the theme park include a nature reserve and a wellness center.